-Figure 4 shows the molar fraction of each major cation adsorbed onto the sediments delivered to the BoB.
-Ca2+ and Mg2+ are the dominant adsorbed cations in river water, with 76 and 16% of the total exchangeable cations, respectively.
-Na+ and K+ respectively account for 1 and 7% of the total adsorbed species.
+Figure 4 shows the molar fraction of each major cation adsorbed onto the sediments delivered to the Bay of Bengal.
+Ca2+ and Mg2+ are the dominant adsorbed cations in river water with 76 % and 16 % of the total exchangeable cations, respectively.
+Na+ and K+ account respectively for 1 % and 7 % of the total adsorbed species.
 However, in contrast to total CEC, the nature of the exchangeable cations is not dependent on the Al/Si ratio of the sediments and is constant amongst all samples.
-The partitioning of exchangeable cations bound to the riverine sediments is therefore not controlled by grain size or mineralogical sorting in the water column.
-These exchangeable compositions are also very similar for Ganga, Brahmaputra and lower Meghna sediments and for samples collected over different years.
+The partitioning of exchangeable cations bound to the riverine sediments is therefore not controlled by grain-size or mineralogical sorting in the water column.
+These exchangeable compositions are also very similar for Ganga, Brahmaputra and Lower-Meghna sediments and for samples collected over different years.

-The composition of sediment exchangeable cations is, to a first order, imposed by the dissolved composition of the river water transporting these sediments.
-For the two most abundant adsorbed cations, the binary Ca / Mg exchange is commonly described as an exchange isotherm with an equilibrium constant K_v (Sayles and Mangelsdorf, 1979), such that where X{Ca} and X{Mg} are the fraction of adsorbed cations, a{Ca} and a{Mg} are the cation activity in the river water, and p is a constant.
-The chemical composition of the river water directly in contact with the sampled sediments has not been
+The composition of sediment exchangeable cations is to a first order imposed by the dissolved composition of the river water transporting these sediments.
+For the two most abundant adsorbed cations, the binary Ca/Mg exchange is commonly described as an exchange isotherm with an equilibrium constant K_v (Sayles and Mangelsdorf, 1979), such that: